nrctkno/SGPHPEngineeringChallenge/README.md

 ---

+### b.
+Start some workers

-Now start some workers: open as many prompts as message workers you want to start, and run:
+Open as many prompts as message workers you want to start, and run:

 ```php bin/console messenger:consume async -vv```